 The key market reason to select dry Extrusion + full pressing is to maximize oil yield and produce a cake with a high PDI value.
-A dry Extruder is used to perform a short duration but intense thermal treatment of the seeds prior to pressing.
-Very commonly used when Soya processing, extrusion pressing process can be adapted for other seed types.
-The extruder consists in a barrel with central shaft and pressing screw.
+A Dry Extruder is used to perform a short duration but intense thermal treatment of the seeds prior to pressing.
+It is very commonly used for Soya processing, however the extrusion pressing process can be adapted for other seed types.
+The extruder consists in a barrel with central shaft and high shear screw.
 The material enters from one end into the barrel and is forced by the screw through a die at the other end.
 The pressure generated by the screw on the material creates shear and friction forces ending in tremendous release of heat that brings temperature up to 150-160°C in a matter of seconds.
 As the extrudate leaves the extruder, steam is flashed off from the product helping to reduce the moisture of the material fed to the press.
 That unique combination between high temperature and low residence time makes the extrusion the ideal trade-off to perform substantial reduction of anti-nutritional factors (when soybean for instance) while preserving protein digestibility.

 Other selection criteria are:

-Oil Yield: due to thermal treatment, material to be pressed is soft and liposome membrane are easily broken, hence releasing high amount of oil.
-This is the reason for high oil yield with typical value of 6% residual oil in cake for soybean.
-For applications were a low PDI meal is required, Hot Double Stage Full Pressing could be considered.
+Oil Yield: due to extrusion thermal treatment, material to be pressed is soft and liposome membrane are easily broken, in the press hence releasing a high amount of oil.
+This is the reason for the high oil yield with a typical value of 6% residual oil in cake for soybean.
+For applications in which a low PDI meal is required, Hot Double Stage Full Pressing could be considered.

-Oil Value: due to short time heat treatment, most nutritional components of the oil are preserved from degrading, and oil value is relatively high compared to conventional hot-pressing oil.
+Oil Value: due to the very short time of the heat treatment, most nutritional components of the oil are preserved from degrading, and oil value is relatively high compared to conventional hot-pressing oil.
 However, higher nutritional or commercial value can be achieved with Cold Single Stage Full Pressing.